0xSmartCrypto/binance-websocket-feed-go/README.md

 docker build -t feature-server .
 ```

-### Tag the image and push to Google Artifact Registry
+### Tag the image and push to Google Artifact Registry (change the names to your own)

 ```bash
 docker tag feature-server:latest asia.gcr.io/binance-websocket-feed-go/feature-server